 But what I can see Qantas doing is innovative in giving passengers choice (with plenty of notice) about whether to keep their existing (presumably inexpensive) ticket, or be incentivised to move to another flight at a similar time to increase their yield for other customers looking to purchase expensive, last minute fares.

 Provided they are giving passengers the choice between staying with their existing ticket (and not forcing them to move), and moving to a different flight with a gift voucher, I’m all for this.
 Of course I may be happy to move to a flight 30 minutes later, but if it is a route that is only, say twice daily, moving to another flight six hours later would not be so appealing.

 There have been start-up concepts that work in a similar way by providing gift vouchers to business passengers who are willing to take less than ideal flight routings, or stay in hotels further from their ideal location.
 This in my mind is not so different.

-Do you think this maximises choice for the passenger, or is Qantas going too far in their quest to maximise yield?
+Do you think this maximizes choice for the passenger, or is Qantas going too far in their quest to maximize yield?
 Would you change a (domestic) flight for a $70 gift voucher?